 No, you do not need to take the GRE for our DNP program.

 You will be expected to travel up to 100 miles for preceptor experiences, and if you live in an area that has limited providers in your specialty, you may be required to travel further.
+Travel arrangements to these sites is the responsibility of the student.
 Also, note that there is an expectation that your preceptor/provider is in the state of Iowa.

 At this time clinicals must be done in Iowa.
 We make the placements, so students aren’t responsible for finding sites.
 There are three sequential clinical courses in the program that start in the fall and go through summer.
 The fall and spring courses require 180 (AGNP, PNP, FNP) or 270 (PMHNP, ACAGNP) hrs of clinical experience each and the summer is 180 hours (AGNP, PNP, PMHNP, ACAGNP) or 270 (FNP).
 You can divide the number of clinical hours by 15 weeks in the fall & spring and 10 weeks in the summer to determine how many hours you would spend in clinicals each week.
 It’s possible to do blocks of concentrated time if that works better for a student’s schedule.